ellisrobertsx/JR-Catering/README.md

    - Navigate the site easily and find important information
    - View the menu and pricing without needing to register
    - Find contact information and business hours easily
-   - See reviews or testimonials from other customers
    - Access the site on my mobile device

 2. As a potential customer, I want to: